“How much is my business worth?” is a key question as you start the sales process.

-When you begin thinking about selling your company, among the first questions you’re likely to ask are, “what is my business worth?” and “who can help me assess valuation and marketability?”
+When you begin thinking about selling your company, among the first questions you’re likely to ask are, “what is it worth?” and “who can help me assess valuation and marketability?”

 The reality is that many factors influence the perceived value of private companies positioned for sale.
 These include: